 When a key pair is generated by EuroCert on a cryptographic card the RA operator personifies the card by securing it with generating PIN and PUK codes to the card in a sealed envelope.
-Certificates are given directly to a subscriber or via an authorised person in case of qualified certificates for electronic seal.
+Certificates are given directly to a subscriber.